 Step 4: Add a pizazzy graphic

 Your personalized baby gift gets 152 percent cuter when you add a graphic or two.
 Is baby having a nautical theme?
 Ahoy, add an anchor.
 Jungle theme, you say?
 Let’s find the cutest monkey you ever did see.
-Find the perfect accent in the Overlays tab (check out the Baby category group!), or B.Y.O image with the Add your own button.
+Find the perfect accent in the Graphics tab (check out the Baby category group!), or B.Y.O image with the Add your own button.

 Step 5: Colorize